Garvit1809/Garuda-Hack/README.md

 <h3 align="center"> Short Brief </h3>

 <p align="center">
-MauKerja is a web application for students to level up their skills.
-We provide Job/Internship opportunities, learning resources and courses, one can organize and join events and you can get personal guidance from experienced Mentors.
+MauKerja is a web application for students/folks to find their dream job.
+We provide Job/Internship opportunities from StratUps to Big-Tech giants, provide free and high-quality learning resources and courses, one can also organize and join events and can can get personal guidance from experienced Mentors.
  </p>

 ---